 Alan Furst: The Foreign Correspondent

-The heroes of these books are usually manly men, built on the John Wayne model.
+The heroes of international thrillers are usually manly men, built on the John Wayne model.
 If they have inner lives, they’re in flight from them.
-So when it comes to sex, women are simply receptacles; they exist to satisfy whatever needs violence can’t.
+Women are simply receptacles; they exist to satisfy whatever needs violence can’t.
 Or, if the hero is created on the James Bond model, the guy is the sex object, the blonde of the piece.
 Either way, when the thriller writer is forced to slap up a sex scene, I dissolve in giggles.
 And I wonder how women can read these books with pleasure.

 This time out, the main character is Carlo Weisz, who has fled his native Trieste and is now a reporter for Reuters in Paris.
 He’s also on the editorial board of Liberazione, a Resistance newspaper edited in Paris and distributed in Italy.
 In the beginning of the book, the head of the paper is assassinated; Weisz is his logical successor.